tuo/tuo.github.io/_posts/2013-04-11-unity-automate-post-build-process.md

 ##Solution

-Note: You can find complete code in my github repo.
+Note: You can find complete code in my github repo: [UnityAutomatePostBuildProcess](https://github.com/tuo/UnityAutomatePostBuildProcess).

 As Unity [PostProcessBuildAttribute](http://docs.unity3d.com/Documentation/ScriptReference/PostProcessBuildAttribute.html) reference says,
 > Add this attribute to a method to get a notification just after building the player.